approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 </div>
 ```

-The only changes required are in the `HTML` markup for the `button` tag, where it added the:
+The only changes required are in the `HTML` markup for the `button` tag, where was added the:

 * `g-recaptcha` css class to the `class` attribute
 * `data-sitekey` attribute to allow the Google reCAPTCHA script to identify the website